 It was the 23rd hour of the 364th day of the 51st year of his life, and Edward Purcell was sitting in his late father’s study wondering where it had all gone wrong.

-He could not come to terms with the gravity of his error.
-For decades, he had been so completely sure of himself.
-Yet now, with each tick of the clock, it was becoming increasingly obvious that he had been mistaken.
-His entire adult life, it now appeared, was predicated on a heinous misjudgement.
+He was struggling to come to terms with the gravity of his error.
+For decades, he’d been so certain of himself.
+Yet now, with each tick of the clock, it was becoming increasingly obvious he’d been mistaken.
 It didn’t make sense.
-Or, if it did, there was absolutely no comfort in its making sense.
+Or, if it did, there was no comfort in its making sense.

-He let out a long breath and focussed his thoughts inwards.
-He was nothing but a joke.
-The living, breathing punchline to a hysterical yarn that everyone got to laugh at but him.
+He was a joke.
+The living, breathing punchline to a hysterical pot-boiler that everyone got to laugh at but him.
 It was a terrible state for a grown man to find himself in.
 His entire existence, he felt, had been solely for the amusement of other people.

-(For a moment, he pondered the depressing concept of the Clown-Slave.
-It was more than a few rungs down the romantic ladder from Rousseau’s Noble-Savage and nowhere near the lofty echelon inhabited by Plato’s Philosopher-King.
-It was barely in the same division as Dr Downs’ Idiot-Savant.)
+(For a fleeting moment, he pondered the depressing concept of the Slave-Clown.
+More than a few rungs down the romantic ladder from Rousseau’s Noble-Savage, Nowhere near the lofty echelon inhabited by Plato’s Philosopher-King.
+Barely in the same division as Dr Downs’ Idiot-Savant.)

-“Oh, they are all going to love this,” he thought.
-“They’ll absolutely bloody love it.”
-“Here comes the great prophet!” they’ll say.
-“Hey, Nostradamus, want to ask the angels for tonight’s lottery numbers?
-Going to tell us who wins the steeplechase tomorrow?
-I could do with a few quid at the bookies.”
+“Oh, they are going to love this,” he thought.
 The fun they’d have at his expense – the whole village.
-They’d be rubbing their hands with glee at the thought of his years of divine braggadocio finally being exposed as nonsense.
+They’d be rubbing their hands with glee at the thought of his years of divine posturing finally being exposed as nonsense.

-Now, it would be very easy at this juncture to accuse Edward Purcell of being melodramatic in his self-pity.
+Now, it would be easy at this juncture to accuse Edward Purcell of self-pity.
 But put yourself in his shoes for a moment.
-How would you like it if everything you had ever believed was suddenly revealed to you as nonsense?
-How would you feel if your most staunch convictions were exposed as baloney?
-What if you had staked your otherwise excellent reputation on the certainty of being right, only to find beyond a shadow of a doubt that you were mistaken and, worse still, that you were probably deluded into the bargain?
+I mean, how would you like it if your most staunch convictions were suddenly revealed to you as nonsense?
+What if you had staked your reputation on the certainty of being right, only to find beyond a shadow of a doubt that you were wrong and, worse still, that you were probably deluded into the bargain?

 “My entire adult existence has been an error.”

 It would have been easier for him to rationalise if it were happening to someone else.
-He’d have found the whole episode quite amusing if it were happening to a mad hillbilly on an American daytime television show.
+He’d have found the whole episode quite amusing if it were happening to a guest on a daytime TV show.
 But it wasn’t.
 It was happening to him, and it was happening now.
 And existentially that’s what was hurting so much.
 We all know what it means to observe and be amused by absurdity.
 But have you any idea how much it hurts to actually be absurd?
 It’s a tough medicine to swallow for anyone who has ever had the temerity to take himself seriously.

-He looked around the room again, hoping for a way out of his intolerable malaise.
+He looked around the room again, hoping for an alternative.
 But there was no avoiding it: in less than an hour, Edward Purcell would be 51 years old.

-We can pinpoint the exact date that the seeds of his current malcontent were sown.
+We can pinpoint the exact date that the seeds of Edward’s present malaise were sown.
 It was the 18th October and the day of his 18th birthday.
 It was then that Edward was to witness what he would for years afterwards call ‘his miracle’.
 In actual fact, it was more of a visitation than a miracle.
 But Edward thought a ‘visitation’ sounded like something you get from the postman.
 What he had witnessed that fateful day was nothing short of miraculous.
 It was a divine vision.
 An act of God.

-This so-called miracle had occurred in less serious days at university, after he had returned home from his first legal night of drinking alcohol.
-His new friends had plied him with multiple pints of best bitter to celebrate his big night and he had cheerfully washed them down with many of smaller glasses of blended whisky.
+This so-called miracle had occurred in his more carefree days, at university, after he had returned home from his first legal night of drinking alcohol.
+His new friends had plied him with multiple pints of best bitter to celebrate his big night and he had cheerfully washed them down with many smaller glasses of blended whisky.
 It was a raucous evening and when the young Edward returned to his dorm and settled into his bed he was sure that it was over.